Instructor: William A. Price, Ph.D.

 Lecture: L.G.
 Wade Jr., Organic Chemistry, 9th Edition, Pearson Publishing, Boston, MA, 2017.
 ISBN-13: 978-0-321-97137-1

-Homework Assignments: www.SaplingLearning.com - Sapling Learning Online Homework: $40.00 for 1 semester.
-La Salle University - CHM 201 - FALL16 – PRICE (see syllabus for details)
+Homework Assignments: www.SaplingLearning.com - Sapling Learning Online Homework: $42.00 for 1 semester; $64 for 2 semesters (see syllabus for details).
+La Salle University - CHM 201 - Fall19 - PRICE

 Strongly recommended: Chem-Tutor Student Modeling System for Organic Chemistry, Aldrich Chemical Co. (available from instructor)